 This 17-mile scenic drive in the northern Black Hills begins right in town.
 It’s a lesser-known route that features dramatic scenery; the winding road offers plenty of twists and turns as it carves its way through stands of birch, aspen, and ponderosa pine.
 Drivers will catch glimpses of Box Elder Creek along the way and can take a breather in the historic little town of Nemo before continuing on to picturesque Sheridan Lake.

-Two popular Sturgis-area museums offer different perspectives on the town’s history.
+Three popular Sturgis-area museums offer different perspectives on the town’s history.
 Fort Meade, established in 1878, has a long and storied military past.
 It was home to several elite cavalry and infantry units, including the 7th U.S. Cavalry and the Buffalo Soldiers of the 25th U.S. Infantry, and is still a training site for the South Dakota National Guard.
 The Old Fort Meade Museum houses an extensive collection of artifacts dating back to the late 19th century.
 The Sturgis Motorcycle Museum & Hall of Fame pays tribute to the town’s motorcycling history, with a vast display of motorcycles dating back to 1905, as well as photographs and memorabilia from Motorcycle Rallies throughout the years.
+Finally, the Sturgis Car Museum is a relatively new addition to the community, but a mighty one!
+They offer an in-depth look into Saab cars and culture, plus a variety of special collector's show pieces as well - each with a story to tell.

 Located six miles northeast of Sturgis, Bear Butte is an iconic geological formation considered sacred by many Native American tribes.
 It rises 1,253.5’ above the prairie and offers views of four states from the summit: Nebraska, North Dakota, South Dakota, and Wyoming.
 The mountain is a favorite backdrop for photographers, offering breathtaking scenery during all four seasons.
 Bear Butte State Park provides recreational activities such as boating, camping, fishing, and hiking.